absolute-quantum/cats-blender-plugin/README.md

   - Renamed "Merge Same Bones Only" to "Merge All Bones" to better reflect what it actually does
   - Merge Armatures now always merges bones that have the exact same name and position
 - **Model Options**:
-  - QOL: Objects not longer get unhidden, unselected or get their mode changed when performing any action
   - Added "Separate by Shape Keys"
     - This splits the mesh into two parts, depending on whether it is effected by a shape key or not
   - Fixed "Join Selected Meshes" joining all meshes